Data-Analytics/data-analytics.github.io/README.md

 ========================
 data visualisation  ,  to represent a data in a visual format

-many samples visuals are done using d3.js to extract the best out of the data available.
+many samples visuals are done using d3.js and high charts to extract the best out of the data available.

 Few intrersting stuff and interactive stuff is added in it , on a regular basis